Tego-Chang/Tego-Chang.github.io/_interest/interest-2.md

 *Analzing different factors' effects to a customer's churn.*<br/><br/>

 **Project Summary**
-* Analyzed customers’ purchase behaviors for retention strategies based on the company's marketing dataset.
+* Identified UA customers with a high likelihood of churning within six months based on their purchasing behavior in the company's marketing dataset.
-* Built a logistic regression model using R with AUC = 0.88 and predicted a churn rate of 26% in the next six months.
+* Built a logistic regression model using R to identify key factors contributing to churn rate, achieving an AUC score of 0.88.

 [GitHub](https://github.com/Tego-Chang/Sports-Analytics/tree/main/UA_member_lost_prediction)<br/>
 [Report](https://tego-chang.github.io/files/Member-Loss-Prediction.pdf)